Introduction

 Legal Framework Governing Bankruptcy Checks in Hong Kong

-Running bankruptcy background checks in Hong Kong requires strict compliance with local privacy and data protection laws.
+Running bankruptcy checks in Hong Kong requires strict compliance with local privacy and data protection laws.
 The key piece of legislation is the Personal Data (Privacy) Ordinance (PDPO), Cap.
 486, which governs how employers can collect, use, and store personal information.

 For bankruptcy-related information, employers generally access records through the Official Receiver’s Office (ORO), which maintains the Bankruptcy Register.
 These records are public, but employers may use them only for legitimate purposes, such as assessing a candidate’s suitability for a financially responsible role.